|Nutrition Facts (per serving)|

 To be sure, there are times when you might want firm polenta, such as when you're grilling it or frying it, or planning to cut it into squares to use as a base for canapes.
 These are all wonderful ways of serving polenta, and if you let this polenta cool and then chill it, it can be used in all of these ways as well.
 But when you're serving it as a side dish or with braised or roasted vegetables, meats or poultry, soft and creamy is the goal.

-- 3 cups white stock (chicken stock, veal stock, or ham stock)
+3 cups white stock, such as chicken stock, veal stock, or ham stock

 In a heavy-bottomed soup pot, bring the cooking liquid to a boil.
 Slowly whisk in the polenta and lower heat to a very low simmer.